votommy/old_genius/README.md

 ![Old Genius logo](/images/OGx128.png "OG Logo")

 # Old Genius
-Genius.com recently transitioned to a new look that completely changed the tried-and-true layout.
-This extension will automatically change the lyrics pages to the old layout.<br>
+Genius.com recently transitioned to a new look that completely changed the tried-and-true layout, even removing certain useful features.
+This extension will automatically change the pages back to the old layout.<br>
 *Disclaimer: You must be logged into your Genius account for the old layout to show up.*

 ## How to Install: